andreimaxim/andreimaxim.com/_posts/2024-07-02-setting-up-postgres-for-rails.md

 ---
 layout: post
-title: Setting Up Postgres for Rails
+title: Setting Up Postgres for Rails Development In WSL2
 ---
 If you are setting up a Rails application for development, and you need to run Postgres locally, you have two options:
 1. Install Postgres using the operating system package manager (e.g. `apt get`)
 2. Start a PostgreSQL container

+### Using the Ubuntu package manager

 Installing locally is fairly trivial and involves just two commands: